 Homework Projects and Written Critique assignments will be accepted with a deduction of 10% per 24-hour period starting after the due date submission time.
 Assignments over 3-days late (i.e., three 24-hour periods) will not be accepted.
-There are no time extensions for the Exams, Final Project, and Class Discussion/Exercises.
+No time extensions are provided for the Exams, Final Project, and Class Discussion/Exercises.
 There will be no make-up work provided for missed assignments.
+Please verify the information in your assignment before submission.
+We will not be able to make any exceptions for submitting the wrong assignment or insufficient otherwise inadequate information in the assignment.

 Of course, emergencies (illness, family emergencies) will happen.
 In those instances, please get in touch with the Dean.
 The Dean of Students is equipped to verify emergencies and pass confirmation on to all your classes.
 For consistency, we ask all students to do this in an emergency.